ilya-kavalenka/RECSEN/docs/introduction.md

 }
 ```

-The Client processor now simply defines a send SymbolRequest and NewsRequest messages operation and a receive SymbolResponse and NewsResponse messages operation in-between the login and logout operations.
+The Client procedure now simply defines a send SymbolRequest and NewsRequest messages operation and a receive SymbolResponse and NewsResponse messages operation in-between the login and logout operations.

 ```
 send (SymbolRequest, NewsRequest)